TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 Marketing Communications

 We will respect your wishes not to receive marketing communications.
-You can change your marketing preferences by contacting us at the address here .
-If you gave us your email address to receive marketing communications, you can opt-out at any time by using the unsubscribe links or instructions included at the bottom of our emails.
+You can change your marketing preferences by contacting us at the address here.
+If you gave us your email address to receive marketing communications, you can opt out at any time by using the unsubscribe links or instructions included at the bottom of our emails.
 Please note that we will continue to send you service-related communications regardless of any opt-out request.
 We will not sell or share your information or information with third parties (other than our subsidiaries or affiliates) for their own promotional or marketing purposes unless you give us consent to do so and where permitted by applicable law.

 Gartner Everywhere